oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 applications.

 * a JavaScript application that has methods of sharing data with resource servers, such as using common-domain cookies
-* a JavaScript application with a backend
+* a JavaScript application with a backend component
 * a JavaScript application with no backend, accessing resource servers directly

 These three architectures have different use cases and considerations.